lps20/STGCN-WQ/README.md

 3. **Usage**: Provides an example command for running the script and describes the parameters.
 4. **Project Structure**: Outlines the main files and their purposes.
 5. **Features**: Summarizes the key functionality of the project.

-You can update the repository URL, file paths, and any other specific details based on your actual project setup.
-Let me know if you need more detailed instructions or examples!